sh1ndoo/knowledge2/content/meta/Hiding tags from various components.md

 ### ⚠ PageList, TagContent, FolderContent

+There's two parts to this: removing the TAGS from these listings, and having a tag that removes PAGES from this listing.

+#### Removing tags

 Basically some manual edits, because there isn't really a way to pass options to these.

 Filter out tags from the column that lists the tags: